 Your roof protects you from all kinds of weather changes.
 It requires protection and maintenance too.

 Asphalt shingles, one of the most common materials used in residential roofing requires timely inspections.
-Proper shingle roof maintenance will lengthen the life of your roofing materials, prevent leaks, and costly repairs.
+Proper roofing maintenance will lengthen the life of your roofing materials, prevent leaks, and costly repairs.
 It will also save you from premature roof replacement.

-I’ll show you some simple things you can do to prolong the life of your roof:
+I’ll show you some simple things you can do to prolong the life of your roof with proper roofing maintenance:

 1. Inspect Your Shingles